NMyrsini/DWOP/README.md

 # DWOP

-This is a MATLAB implementation of the article "Online hotel rating prediction through a dynamic weighted ordered probit model" written by Myrsini Ntemi and Constantine Kotropoulos and published in Digital Signal Processing, Elsevier, 2021.
+This is a MATLAB implementation of the article "Online hotel rating prediction through a dynamic weighted ordered probit model" written by Myrsini Ntemi and Constantine Kotropoulos and accepted by Digital Signal Processing, Elsevier, 2021.

 # Abstract